rwillett/top-phonegap-mistakes/whitelist-matrix.md

 # White-list Matrix #
 Date: 2015-10-26

 If you have never heard of a [decision table](https://en.wikipedia.org/wiki/Decision_table), today you'll learn of the value of them.
 This easy enough.
-Start at the top (1.) and continue till to the bottom (9.).
-If you drop out anywhere along the way.
-You are done.
-However, the tables in 1., 7.,
+Start at the top (1) and continue till to the bottom (9).
+If you drop out anywhere along the way, you are done.
+However, the tables in 1., 7.
+[DN: Not sure what this means?]

-This table does not loop back or interconnect.
-This is, in fact, a simple expert system &ndash; with you as the feedback.
+This is, in fact, a simple expert system &ndash; with you checking and doing the feedback.
 Meaning, if you discover an error, let me know.
 I or someone else will adjust this set of tables.

 1. [Is my version of Cordova/Phonegap included](#version)?